Argonne-National-Laboratory/srlife/doc/sphinx/source/tutorial.rst

-The key point of this rather lengthy script is that *actual users of the srlife should never have to write a script like this explictly defining the receiver boundary conditions.*  Instead this information should be obtained from some upstream thermohydraulic and (ultimately) heliostat analysis system.
+The key point of this rather lengthy script is that *actual users of the srlife should never have to write a script like this explictly defining the receiver boundary conditions.*  Instead this information should be obtained from some upstream plant and heliostat analysis systems.
 The user would then write interface code either directly in Python or using the HDF5 file format as an intermediary to transfer the information into srlife.